 Filters are made from different materials, with single-use fiberglass filters being the most common.
 Polyester and pleated filters catch more debris but may limit your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could be interested in using a HEPA filter, know that's like adding a MERV 16 filter in your heating and cooling unit.
 It’s very unrealistic your unit was designed to work with level of resistance.
-If you’re worried about indoor air quality in Fort Wayne, think over getting a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This unit works in tandem with your comfort system.